-Have you ever dreamed of visiting Lapland?
+Have you ever dreamed of visiting Finnish Lapland?
 Then you need the ultimate guide to Lapland!
 With sweeping arctic wilderness, dreamy snowscapes, colourful northern lights, midnight sun and herds of reindeer, it’s surely the ultimate travel bucket list destination?
-I have created the ultimate guide to Lapland so that you can start planning your dream holiday to Lapland today!
+I have created the ultimate guide to Lapland that features some of the top things to do in Rovaniemi and Finnish Lapland.
+Read this Finnish Lapland guide and start planning your dream holiday to Lapland today!

 Where to stay in Lapland

 There are lots of places to stay in and around Rovaniemi, the capital of Finnish Lapland, from swanky hotels to cabins, ski resorts and aurora cabins in the forest to suit all styles and budgets.

 You can tick off some serious travel bucket list goals by staying in an Aurora cabin in the Apukka Resort, just north of the Arctic circle.
 This amazing resort looks like something out of a fairytale.
 It’s one of the best places to stay in a glass roof cabin in Finland.
 There are wooden, snow-covered cabins and ice cottages surrounded by dense forests and wandering reindeer.
 Apukka Resort is outside of the bright city lights and is the ideal place to see the beautiful and elusive aurora borealis, dancing in the night sky.
 It’s one of the best places to see the Northern lights in Finland.